autonlab/weasel/data/README.md

 The LabelMe data was downloaded from [this link](http://fprodrigues.com//deep_LabelMe.tar.gz) (will start downloading directly). and left as-is, if you use it, please cite as below.

+# Raw labeling function definitions
+The LF sets that we newly introduce for BiasBios (bb), Amazon and IMDB (136 LFs) are all uni- or bigram keyword detector functions.
+Their definitions can be found in the respective *lfs_to_use_<dataset_name>.txt* file in this data/ subdir.
+The LF polarity (whether it fires for positive or negative label) is separated alphabetically, i.e. after the last bigram the other polarity starts, e.g. for IMDB:

+    worth watching 19236 --> positive polarity ends amateurish 19875  --> negative polarity starts

+To attain the *label matrix* based on these LF definitions, you can either 1) parse the raw data, or 2) index cell [6] in https://github.com/benbo/interactive-weak-supervision/blob/main/IWS.ipynb based on the indices of the LFs (second column in the attached files), where cell [6] is:

+    LFs, lf_descriptions = generate_ngram_LFs(corpus,'unigram')

+For 2), you can get the indices as follows:

+    with open('lfs_to_use_imdb.txt', 'r') as f:
+        lfs = [line.split() for line in f.readlines()]

+    lf_idxs = np.array([int(lf[-1]) for lf in lfs])
+If you do 2), as a sanity check you can compare whether indexing the corresponding lf_descriptions is consistent with the firsst column of the *lfs_to_use* files.

 # References